Maury's battle with the Sun

 Occasionally I have to see a dermatologist to have pre-cancerous skin lesions removed from my face, ears and scalp The treatment is a result of spending time in the sun without some sort of protection in the form of a hat or sun screen.
 Usually the number of places that need to be treated are few enough that a dermatologist can treat them individually during an office visit The process involves spaying each lesion with liquid nitrogen which freezes and kills the lesion.
 This works when there are only a few places to be treated.

 I postponed a visit to see the dermatologist because I had a busy schedule at the end of 2019.
 I had planned to make an appointment to see a doctor around the first of the year in 2020.
 However, by the time I was ready to see the doctor the corona virus pandemic hit.
-I, like other people, didn't want to get near a medical facility while I felt healthy.
+Like other people, I didn't want to get near a medical facility while I felt healthy.
 So, I postponed seeing a doctor.

 Treatment delayed due to pandemic